diferma0151/sample_repo/libsvn.md

 If your mercurial.ini file already has an [extensions] section, you can simply add this new extension to that section (order is unimportant).

 Note that this is a one-time setup for your computer.
 Upgrading TortoiseHg will not affect Mercurial.ini or these Python bindings.
 If you uninstall TortoiseHg you will probably also want to remove these subversion bindings.
+Also note that this general method of inserting the subversion bindings into the frozen system path will also work for the Mercurial MSI packages, if you happen to use those instead of the TortoiseHg installers.